guites/g/README-DEV.md

 # Instalation

+## Overview

 The app can be booted locally using Docker, which creates a database containing dummy data and runs the backend node.js app.

 It also creates a separate container in which you can run the development webpack server using `npm run dev`.

-The backend code is fetched via [github](https://github.com/guites/gchan-backend), and whenever new commits are added to the default branch, you will have to remove your docker cache and rebuild the container.
+The backend code is fetched via [github](https://github.com/guites/gchan-backend), and in order to fetch new commits, you will have to rebuild the backend service without using the docker cache.

-        docker builder prune

-And then rebuild. **Warning**: this will clear cache related to all your containers.
+A quick workaround for this is changing the value of the `CACHEBUST` argument in `.devcontainer/backend.Dockerfile`.

+For example

+        - ARG CACHEBUST=1
+        + ARG CACHEBUST=2

+will force docker to make a new request to the github server.

+After making this change, you can rebuild the containers normally.

+**Regarding CORS errors**: always access the frontend via `http://localhost:8080`.
+Any other URL will result in CORS errors, as the backend container only sets the header for that specific url.

 ## Using VS Code's devcontainer